 When I recently read Guy Shrubsole’s Who owns England?
-I wondered whether it would be possible to carry out a similar exercise for Lancashire in the late 19th century to see whether the ownership of large landed estates in the county was confined to a narrow set.
+I wondered whether it would be possible to carry out a similar exercise for Lancashire in the late 19th century to see whether the ownership of large estates in the county was confined to a narrow set of landed gentry.

 Shrupsole sets out the hurdles that must be crossed to provide an answer, and uses quotations from Winston Churchill’s polemical The People’s Rights to stress the perennial and unresolved urgency of the issue: